Gexkill/sweng2/RASD/src/index.md

 ##Scenario 7

 Bob tells his cousin Alice that he is going to the stadium tonight.
 Alice is also interested in football so she decides to go with Bob to see the match.
-However, Alice doesn not know how to go to the stadium.
+However, Alice doesn't know how to go to the stadium.
 Bob tells her about the MyTaxiDriver application and convinces Alice to give it a try.
 Alice tries to reserve a trip to the stadium, but she does not respect the "reserve two hours before the ride" condition and the reservation fails.
 Then she tries to request for an immediate ride but no taxi driver accepts Alice's request.
 Alice will have to stay at home tonight.

 [//]: # (pagebreak)